GPS over Fibre

 Both types of systems are available from FalTech GPS – details below.

-GPS over single-mode fibre
+GPS over single-mode fiber

 A point-to-point optical link consists of three main components:

 - A length of single-mode optical fiber cable

 The transmit module converts RF signals from the outdoor antenna into light pulses and transmits them down the optical fiber link.

 The receiver at the far end converts the light pulses back into RF signals and passes them to the GPS equipment (repeater | receiver | timing module).